 10. Himsagar mangoes from West Bengal

-One of the most well-known and well-known Nawabi cities located in West Bengal, the city of Murshidabad is famous for its assortment of fresh and delicious mangoes.
+One of the most well-known Nawabi cities in West Bengal, the city of Murshidabad is famous for its assortment of fresh and delicious mangoes.

 Located 230 kilometers from Kolkata, the city is an excellent connection via roads and railways.
-Of the most well-known mango varieties, Nawab and Begum-liked Kishan Bhog are the most preferred mangoes in Bengal.
+Of the most well-known mango varieties, Nawab and Begum-liked Kishan Bhog are Bengal’s preferred mangoes.
 The time when the Himsagar mangoes can be discovered is between May and early June.

 11. Safeda Mangoes from Andhra Pradesh